How much should you expect to pay a gardener for regular

 in the foot when you charge by the hour!

-Although he may charge more and work faster - being experienced and
+Although he/she may charge more and work faster - being experienced and

-familiar with his own professional tools will result in a superior
+familiar with their own professional tools will result in a superior

 have achieved much more in the time - giving you value for money.